-Bannon-backed GOP Senate hopefuls begin distancing themselves amid Trump feud
+Some Bannon-backed Senate hopefuls begin distancing themselves amid Trump feud

 In Nevada, Sen. Dean Heller's campaign seized on the Trump-Bannon feud to attack his primary opponent, the Bannon-backed Danny Tarkanian.

 "Danny Tarkanian and Steve Bannon are frauds whose only skill is losing elections and costing Republicans seats," said Heller spokesman Keith Schipper.

-Tarkanian did not respond to a request for comment.
+Tarkanian, meanwhile, was the only candidate to say directly Wednesday that he still wants Bannon's support.

+"If Mr. Bannon chooses to support me in our effort to repeal and replace Dean Heller with someone who will truly have the President's back, I welcome his support," he said.

+In Mississippi, state Sen. Chris McDaniel is considering launching a primary challenge against Sen. Roger Wicker -- with Bannon's encouragement.
+McDaniel also didn't distance himself from Bannon on Wednesday.

+"The establishment's swamp monsters in Washington would like nothing more than to refill the swamp.
+Conservatives need to work together, not tear each other apart," he said in a text message when asked about the Trump-Bannon feud.
+"If we are divided, they win.
+We can't let them win."

-In other Senate races, Bannon has also endorsed Attorney General Josh Hawley in Missouri, state auditor Matt Rosendale in Montana, Rep. Marsha Blackburn in Tennessee and businessman Kevin Nicholson in Wisconsin.
+In other Senate races, Bannon has endorsed Attorney General Josh Hawley in Missouri, state auditor Matt Rosendale in Montana, Rep. Marsha Blackburn in Tennessee and businessman Kevin Nicholson in Wisconsin.